Seramis/Ulid/README.md

 ## Prior Art

-Much of this implementation is either based on or inspired by existing implementations.
+Much of this implementation is either based on or inspired by existing works.
 This library is standing on the shoulders of giants.

   * [NetUlid](https://github.com/ultimicro/netulid)
   * [Ulid](https://github.com/Cysharp/Ulid)